Divorce

 3. A list of property owned and its value.

 On the other hand, in Texas, individuals who require a free divorce need to complete the “Statement of Inability to Afford Court Costs.”
-This form requires the applicant to disclose the following:
+Moreover, This form requires the applicant to disclose the following:

 1. Monthly income from all sources